Eclectic-Sheep/sheeprl/howto/logs_and_checkpoints.md

 meaning that:

-* `every` is the number of policy steps (number of steps played in the environment, e.g. if one has 2 processes with 4 environment per process then the policy steps are 2*4=8) between two consecutive checkpointing operations.
+* `every` is the number of policy steps (number of steps played in the environment, e.g. if one has 2 processes with 4 environments per process then the policy steps are 2*4=8) between two consecutive checkpointing operations.
 For more info about the policy steps, check the [Work with Steps Tutorial](./work_with_steps.md).
 * `resume_from` is the path of the checkpoint to resume from.
 If `null`, then the checkpointing is not resumed.
 * `save_last` is a boolean flag that enables/disables the saving of the last checkpoint.

 > **Note**
 >
-> When restarting an experiment from a specific checkpoint (`resume_from=/path/to/checkpoint.ckpt`), it is **mandatory** to pass as argument the same configurations of the experiment you want to restart.
-This is due to the way hydra creates the folder in which it saves configs: if you do not pass the same configurations, you may have an unexpected log directory (i.e., the folder is created in the wrong folder).
+> When restarting an experiment from a specific checkpoint (`resume_from=/path/to/checkpoint.ckpt`), it is **mandatory** to pass as arguments the same configurations of the experiment you want to restart.
+This is due to the way Hydra creates the folder in which it saves configs: if you do not pass the same configurations, you may have an unexpected log directory (i.e., the folder is created in the wrong folder).